Published: 18 June 2019

 The information entered in this section should provide an analysis of the total funds requested to undertake the research proposed and should be based on current prices.
 These costs will be used to assess value for money.

 It is in your best interest to undertake a thorough, realistic and accurate costing.
-Where an outline/stage 1 application has been produced and this is the full stage (2) application, the committee/panel will pay close attention to any material increase in costs.
+Where an outline/stage 1 application has been produced and this is the full stage (2) application, the assessment committee will pay close attention to any material changes to costs.
 You must provide a clear and full justification for all costs including NHS costs.
 You must also ensure that you include all costs including those required to secure good research management.

 - Years should be calculated starting from the anticipated start date of the proposed research.
 For example, if your research is expected to start on 01 June 2020 then its second year starts 01 June 2021.